luckythandel/luckyporter/README.md

 # LuckyPorter.py
-This script can send files to a Remote server using the Port Forwarding.
-We have used the Pyngrok and some other modules.
+This script can send files to a Remote server/Local server using the Port Forwarding and recieve files from a Remote server/Local server.
 Run this command before using this file:
 ```
 pip3 install -r requirements.txt